jamesbuckett/ckad-questions/05-ckad-observability-maintenance.md

-## Sample CKAD Observability and Maintenance - 15% - Questions and Answers
+## Sample CKAD Observability and Maintenance Q&A

 ### Application Observability and Maintenance – 15%